 When should you drink it?

 As it is a herbal tea with no caffeine, you can drink it any time of day without the fear of being up all night!
-Many people like to drink it after a session of yoga, meditation, massage and spa as it helps with improving circulation to the body.
+Many people like to drink this blue pea tea after a session of yoga, meditation, massage and spa as it helps with improving circulation to the body.
 It helps to soothe and relax your mind and body.

 Is butterfly pea tea safe for pregnant or breastfeeding women?